oscarqjh/iNTUition-v9.0-HydroPets/README.md

 ```

 ### Merge with github code
-Download all files in this github repository and paste it into the **kivy_venv** file.
+Download all files in this github repository and paste it into the **kivy_venv** folder.

 ## Team
 The team comprises of 4 talented undergraduates of Team Nexus by the name of